-- Directing employees to the Employer and Sports Clinic immediately upon notification of selection for random testing; or as soon as possible within the current shift. - Faculty are notified following class or clinical. - Reporting any employees who have been criminally convicted for drug-related activity that occurred in the workplace.

-- Identifying and responding to employee behaviors that raise doubt as to the Fitness for Duty.

-- Obtaining witness verification of behaviors indicating a lack of Fitness for Duty of an employee.

-- Requesting a Fitness for Duty evaluation of an employee when behaviors raise doubt regarding Fitness for Duty.
-Behaviors include, but are not limited to:
+- Directing employees to the Employer and Sports Clinic immediately upon notification of selection for random testing; or as soon as possible within the current shift. - Faculty are notified following class or clinical. - Reporting any employees who have been criminally convicted for drug-related activity that occurred in the workplace. - Identifying and responding to employee behaviors that raise doubt as to the Fitness for Duty. - Obtaining witness verification of behaviors indicating a lack of Fitness for Duty of an employee. - Requesting a Fitness for Duty evaluation of an employee when behaviors raise doubt regarding Fitness for Duty. - HR (or leader o after hours) will work with the employee to arrange for a ride home after screening collection.
+The employee is not allowed to leave BHS premises via own personal vehicle - Ensure adequate staff coverage when an employee has been removed from duty

-- Drowsiness and/or sleepiness

-- o Odor of alcohol and/or residual odor from a possible controlled substance

-- Slurred or incoherent speech

-- Unexplained and/or frequent absenteeism

-- Unexplained work errors

-- Unexplained changes in mood

-- Lack of manual dexterity

-- o Personality changes or disorientation

-- Unexplained work-related occurrences, accidents, or injuries

-- Lack of coordination